 Apply to Addiction Counseling

-- New open enrollment Counselor in Training Certificate: The new Counselor in Training (CIT) Certificate, launching Fall 2026, will be open enrollment.
-Students will just need to select this major and complete the required coursework.
+• Counselor in Training Certificate: launching Fall 2026.
+This certificate will be open enrollment.
+To earn this certificate, students will just need to select this major and complete the required coursework.

-- New limited entry Addiction Associate Degree: Students interested in completing the full Addiction Associate Degree (AAC) will first need to complete all requirements for the CIT Certificate.
-Upon completion of the CIT there will be a process to complete the remaining requirements for the AAC.
-More details about this process will be shared as they become available.
+• Associate Addiction Counselor Degree: launching Fall 2026.
+This degree will be limited entry.
+Students interested in completing this degree will first need to complete all requirements for the Counselor in Training Certificate.
+Upon completion of the certificate, there will be a process to complete the remaining requirements for the degree.
+More details will be shared as they become available.

 Apply to PCC

-All interested students must fill out the CIT intention form.
-After filling out the form the admissions specialist will be in touch to support you in planning and achieving your goals.
+Interested students must fill out the Counselor in Training Certificate intention form.
+After filling out the form, the admissions specialist will be in touch to support you in planning and achieving your goals.

 Background check